Dino: The Essential Dean Martin: 2005 live disc

 Recorded on July 27, 1962, at the Cal Neva Lodge & Casino.
 The full concert was released as the third disc of the 2012 box set Collected Cool.

 2011 bonus tracks

 The 2011 edition was split across two discs, both containing eighteen tracks.
 The first disc contains the first sixteen tracks of the standard edition with two additions.

 The second disc includes the remaining fourteen tracks from the standard edition with four additions.

+2013 release

+The 2013 edition consisted of 30 tracks on two CDs and replaced all of the Reprise tracks with Capitol songs.
+It is this release found on most streaming services.